 Will the deadlock end?
-7th round of meeting between Centre, farmer unions underway at Vigyan Bhawan
+Farmers' representatives have food during lunch break at Vigyan Bhawan

 New Delhi, Jan 04: The seventh round of meeting between Central Government & farmers' representatives began at Vigyan Bhawan.
 Both the sides had met on December 30, when they found some common ground on two of four key demands of farmers.